The First Hospital of Jiaxing

 The First Hospital of Jiaxing (嘉兴市第一医院), or The First Hospital Affiliated to Jiaxing College, is a general hospital located in Jiaxing, Zhejiang Province, the People's Republic of China, with the rank of "Grade 3, Class B".
+The Hospital was founded in 1920.

 History

 The predecessor of the First Hospital was Shengxin Hospital (圣心医院), a church hospital founded by French Catholic church in 1920.
 After the formation of PRC, Jiaxing municipal government took over the hospital in September 1951.
 In September 1952, it merged with Jiaxing Medical Institute, and became Jiaxing Municipal Hospital.
 It changed the name to the First Hospital of Jiaxing in November 1954.
 In September 1989, it became a teaching hospital of Zhejiang Medical University.
 In September 1992, Jiaxing Schistosomiasis Institute and the clinical part of Jiaxing Tuberculosis Institute were merged into the First Hospital.
 It became the First Hospital affiliated to Jiaxing College in 2001.
+The hospital is a State-level standardized training bases for resident doctors.